 Regression and classification analysis are associated with machine learning.

-Classification groups items into clusters.
+Classification analysis groups items into clusters.
 It picks some random value and evaluates data points to calculate the distance to other data points from that specified point.
 It repeats this process until it finds the shortest distance of each point around some cluster.
-These clusters are often graphed using distinct colors to make the groupings easier to read.
+These clusters are often graphed using distinct colors to make the groupings easier to see.

-This approach applies to many IT monitoring tasks and a wide range of data sets.
+This approach also applies to many IT monitoring tasks and a wide range of data sets.
 For example, an admin could plot database searches by connected clients to flag potential database performance issues.
 Long searches could indicate a missing or corrupt index.

 A moving normal distribution